 - License and registration fees

-- Depreciation of the vehicle or lease payments attributable to the percentage of miles you drive it for business purposes
+- Depreciation of the vehicle or lease payments due to the percentage of miles you drive it for business purposes

-You’re required to keep records, such as receipts, to document your vehicle expenses.
-Generally, you should keep old tax records for at least three years after you’ve filed your return.
+You’ll need to keep records, such as receipts, to document your vehicle expenses.
+They will allow you to support your deduction in case you're audited.
+You should keep old tax records for at least three years after you’ve filed your return.

 If you qualify for both mileage methods, try calculating both to see which results in a bigger deduction.